Steve & Jeanette Balzer - Managing Directors & Youth Camp Program Team

 The Balzers know first-hand the impact of Christian camp and believe strongly that camp changes lives.
 Jeanette attended Stayner and Mishewah growing up, and later worked at Mish in various roles throughout her teen years.
 Steve attended Camp Kakeka as a child and was also a counsellor at Mishewah for a summer.
-Steve & Jeanette met while attending Emmanuel Bible College and have worked together in children’s ministry for over 35 years.
-They directed Trail of the Pines Camp at Stayner for 12 years and began directing kids camps at Mishewah in 2006.
+Steve & Jeanette met while attending Emmanuel Bible College and have worked together in children’s ministry for over 40 years.
+They directed Trail of the Pines at Stayner Camp for 12 years and began directing kids camps at Mishewah in 2006.
 In 2018, they stepped into their current role as Managing Directors.
 Camp has played a significant part in the lives of the entire Balzer family: Steve & Jeanette have four adult sons and two daughters-in-law who love camp, and they are Gran and Pops to two granddaughters, who are learning to love camp too!
-Steve & Jeanette love to share about camp.
-If you are interested in having them come and visit/speak at your church, youth group, or other event, please visit our contact page and get in touch.
+Steve & Jeanette love to share about camp: if you are interested in having them come and visit/speak at your church, youth group, or other event, please visit our contact page and get in touch.

 Rob & Sharlene Dilts - Pinaaz-i Zibi Maamawi Directors